Qisen25/DocketOnScreen/README.md

 - Enable specification of item extra options.
 - History of orders.
 - Store and retrieve menus and items from a web service.
-- Work with POS printers.
+- Work with POS printers (can't be bothered buying a POS printer at the moment lol).
 Currently only tested with Canon mg6400 series.